cicirello/JavaPermutationTools/paper/paper.md

 # The Metrics of the Library

-The following table summarizes the distances available in the library, their runtimes ($n$ is permutation length), and whether they satisfy the metric requirements.
+The following table summarizes the permutation distances in the library, their runtimes ($n$ is permutation length), and whether they satisfy the metric requirements.

 Distance | Runtime | Metric? | Citations